armandocomellas1/backstage/plugins/tech-insights-backend-module-jsonfc/README.md

  });
 ```

-By default, this implementation comes with an in-memory storage to store checks.
+By default this implementation comes with an in-memory storage to store checks.
 You can inject an additional data store by adding an implementation of `TechInsightCheckRegistry` into the constructor options when creating a `JsonRulesEngineFactCheckerFactory`.
 That can be done as follows

 ```diff
  const myTechInsightCheckRegistry: TechInsightCheckRegistry<MyCheckType> = // snip